 "Maybe now that a very big name is caught in this net, more resources will be devoted to figuring out proper legislation or guidelines," Wenger said.
-"It feels a little like how fake porn has been a problem ever since deepfakes got somewhat believable...but it took Taylor Swift being targeted for the world to problem really was."
+"It feels a little like how fake porn has been a problem ever since deepfakes got somewhat believable...but it took Taylor Swift being targeted for the world to realize how big the problem really was."